DekarDev/DekarDev/README.md

 #  About Me:
-I'm an Electronics and Systems Eng., specializing in industrial process consulting.
+I'm an Electronics and Systems Eng., specializing in industrial process consulting.<br>Expertise in Electronics/Mechatronics.<br><br>
-Expertise in Electronics/Mechatronics.
-Currently preparing for Full Stack dev.
+Currently preparing for Full Stack dev.<br>

 ## 🌐 Socials: